 Your final year modules will cover current research on the biology of nervous system disorders, sensory processing and perception, neuronal development and plasticity.
 You will complete three 30-credit modules plus a 30-credit research project.

-At the start of the final year, you have the option of applying to transfer to the MNeuro course with integrated Master’s, depending on satisfactory academic progress and space availability.
+At the start of the final year, you have the option of applying to transfer to the four-year MNeuro course with integrated Master’s, depending on satisfactory academic progress and space availability.

 |Module title||Module code||Credits|